gilflorida2023/window_sieve/README.md

 # window_sieve

 ## Overview
 Window Sieve is a memory-efficient implementation of the Sieve of Eratosthenes algorithm for finding prime numbers.
 Unlike traditional implementations that require memory proportional to the upper limit, this program uses a sliding window approach to find primes up to large numbers while maintaining a constant memory footprint.
-The larger the memory buffer used, the FASTER primes are found.
-We can reuse that memory buffer so its can identify even more prime numbers.
-Hence the sliding window.

 ## How It Works